-Film Studies at Michigan State University houses an innovative Bachelors of Arts in Film Studies, as well as a Minor in Film Studies, and two filmmaking Minors in Fiction Filmmaking and in Documentary Production.
+Film Studies at Michigan State University offers an innovative Bachelors of Arts in Film Studies, as well as a Minor in Film Studies, and two filmmaking Minors in Fiction Filmmaking and in Documentary Production.
 We also coordinate a Graduate Certificate in Film Studies.
 Our curriculum engages students in the history, theory, and production of world cinema.
 Classes examine the moving image globally across a range of industrial and artisanal contexts, and encourage students to understand cinema as an art, business, and technology.
 Learning the craft of filmmaking as well as criticism, students develop the creative and critical skills necessary today in all areas of media art.
 With this training, our graduates have gone on to a wide range careers that utilize and depend on the moving image: from film production, digital distribution, and film criticism, to arts management, educational programming, and public affairs work.

 Our courses offer a holistic grounding in the cinematic arts, and overall, our program has overlapping strengths in three focus areas:

 1. Global Diversity: Our faculty carry out extensive work on diversity and inclusion in film and media in terms of race, ethnicity, and class as well as gender and sexuality.
 Stretching globally, we have particular and unique strengths in these areas around issues of social justice that encompass the Global South as well as North America.
 In particular, we have established strengths in African and African-American cinema, Indian and Tamil cinema, Middle Eastern and Iranian cinema, queer film and media, and we are exploring the ways in which these areas intersect globally with new media aesthetics.